Siemens-Healthineers/K2s/docs/op-manual/compacting-vhdx-storage.md

 ### Keep Cluster Stopped

-For maintenance windows where you need to perform other operations:
+The cluster is **always stopped** during compaction (required for VHDX optimization).
+By default it is restarted automatically when done.
+Use `--no-restart` to keep it stopped afterwards — useful for maintenance windows where you need to perform other operations before bringing the cluster back up:

 ```console
 k2s system compact --no-restart